aleshkoa/web_app/README.md

 Project for learning to develop web applications using:
   1. Flask
-  2. SQLAlchemy
-  3. PostgreSQL
-  4. REST APIs
+  2. REST APIs

+Created with the help of tutorial: https://realpython.com/flask-connexion-rest-api/#reader-comments